 A lot of us fear dentists, but chatting with our friendly dentists in Parramatta will soon put you at ease.
 Modern dental techniques like laser dentistry make your treatments virtually painless.
 Healing time is faster too, so the after-effects of your dental appointment are lessened.

 So now that you know it won’t hurt – at least not as much as you think – let’s look into other reasons why you might avoid the dentist, and how we can assuage your worries.
 Ideally, you should visit a dentist twice a year, and a child should have their first dental visit by age 2.

-But for many of us, our first experience with dental in Parramatta didn’t come until braces in our teens, or wisdom teeth in our adult years.
+But for many of us, our first experience with dental didn’t come until braces in our teens, or wisdom teeth in our adult years.
 So because the first ever interaction with a dentist – for the majority of adults – was for extractions and impactions, the public perception of dentists is low.
 You can prepare your child / teen / adult by telling them what to expect.

 First dental visit for kids

 On average, a baby’s first tooth erupts around six months, so dentists would like a first look at your child’s teeth when they’re around a year old.
 A better gauge is six months after their first tooth appears.
 At this stage, the dentist will: